Mandisa Thomas: Alleged misconduct and aftermath

 a cruise and conference attended shortly before by members of Black Nonbelievers.
 Thomas stated that during the conference she had mishandled a “personal situation” and that she had “acknowledged my responsibility for how it had been handled,” adding “I apologized to some individuals and took corrective action for the rest of the cruise.”

 On December 16, 2022, the board of the American Humanist Association released the following statement: “The Board of Directors of the American Humanist Association received a communication on behalf of an AHA chapter with concerns regarding Mandisa Thomas, a member of the AHA Board.
 The AHA Board has discussed the information provided and has resolved to look into the matter completely and thoroughly in line with the values of our organization.
 As the Board considers the matter, Mandisa has taken a leave of absence and withdrawn from all responsibilities at the AHA, including participation in the AHA Board, with immediate effect.”

 On December 19, 2022, the American Atheists Board Chairperson Jennifer Scott announced that the board had “been made aware of concerns raised in a public letter by former members and affiliates of Black Nonbelievers regarding the conduct of” Thomas, and that “In keeping with our internal policies, our board ethics committee and members of leadership have begun the process of reaching out to those individuals and to Ms. Thomas.”
 On January 11, 2023, Thomas released the following statement: “After careful thought and consideration, I have informed my colleagues on the American Atheists Board of Directors that I would be taking time to focus on my work at Black Nonbelievers and resigning from my position on the board.
 It has been an honor to serve as a member of this organization’s board and to collaborate so closely with these amazing activists — and friends — who work so tirelessly to advance the cause of atheism in America.”

 Awards and honors

 In 2018, the Unitarian Universalist Humanist Association named Thomas its Person of the Year.
 In 2019 the Secular Student Alliance presented her with its Backbone Award.
+Thomas received the Harvard Humanist of the Year Award from the American Humanist Association in 2020, alongside Sikivu Hutchinson and Ijeoma Oluo.